 Gotcha Plus Hybrid Sorghum Sudangrass – 50 lb bag

-The delayed maturity of Gotcha Plus gives you the advantages of a daylight sensitive hybrid, without the high price.
-GOTCHA PLUS is a sorghum-sudangrass hybrid that is 25-30 days later than typical conventional hybrids.
+GOTCHA PLUS is a sorghum-sudangrass hybrid that is 25-30 days later in maturity than typical conventional hybrids.
 This means that growers can delay harvest to increase crop growth, and obtain as much as 25% greater forage yields.
 The delayed maturity affords a wider window for harvest before heading.
 GOTCHA PLUS is not photoperiod sensitive and can be sown at any daylength.
 In addition, the delayed maturity of GOTCHA PLUS allows it to have similar yield advantages of photoperiod sensitive varieties while being more economical to plant.
 Digestibility data from research suggests that GOTCHA PLUS has a higher protein content than other conventional sorghum-sudangrass hybrids.
 When comparing ‘True Digestible Dry Matter’, this hybrid produced 20+% more than a commercially available conventional variety check.

 The sorghum-sudangrass hybrids in this Bardwell, Texas field were planted on the same day.
 The conventional variety on the left is already headed out.
 This means that the plant has changed from a vegetative state to a reproductive state and has stopped producing forage in order to make seed.
 However, Gotcha Plus (right) is still in a vegetative state and still producing forage long after the other variety.